gregory-nelson/Cornell-Shimtah/documents/design-journey.md

 > Tell us about the users (target audience) for this website.

-Mainly Korean & Korean American students at Cornell University or any student who is interested in Korean culture or percussion music group
+Mainly Korean & Korean American students at Cornell University or any student who is interested in Korean culture or percussion music group.
+A smaller, but relevant audience is friends and family of club members who want to find performance videos and other content.

 ## Discovering Users' Needs (Milestone 1)
 > You'll need to discover your users' needs.
 Talk to them!
 Document what you've learned about them.
 When talking to your users, take notes and include those notes here.